fpfis/vmod-drupal7/README.rst

 HISTORY
 =======

-This manual page was released as part of the libvmod-drupal7 package, demonstrating how to create an out-of-tree Varnish vmod.
+This manual page was released as part of the libvmod-drupal7 package.

 For further drupal7s and inspiration check out the vmod directory: